Skip to main content

 Clutch Rating

-A rating that measures how well you perform under pressure, not just how much chess you know.
+A rating for how you play under pressure, not just how much chess you know.

 Targeted Drills

 Clutch Sprint, Conversion, Survival, Chaos, Bullet Panic, and Endgame Pressure.
-Train the scenarios where you lose on time.
+Train the spots where you lose on time.

 Puzzle of the Day